InfosecOTB/td-ai-threat-models/README.md

 ## File Formats

-You'll find each AI-generated threat model in two handy formats:
+Each AI-generated threat model is available in two formats:
-- **JSON**: Raw Threat Dragon format - perfect for importing directly into Threat Dragon
+- **JSON**: Threat Dragon format for import
-- **PDF**: Human-readable reports - great for sharing with your team or stakeholders
+- **PDF**: Human-readable reports for documentation

 ## Contributing

-This repository serves as a practical reference for AI-enhanced threat modeling.
-While these models are based on real or realistic scenarios, they're designed to be educational and help you understand how AI can enhance your threat modeling process.
+This repository serves as a reference for AI-enhanced threat modeling.
+The models are educational and demonstrative.

 ## License